RubemJanoni/ListToDo/README.md

   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [Life Yoga Club](https://rubemjanoni.github.io/code-project01/)
+The live link can be found here - [List To Do](https://rubemjanoni.github.io/ListToDo/)

-## Credits

-### Content

-- The code to make the social media links was taken from the CI [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) project.

-### Media

-- The background image was taken from [Pexels](https://www.pexels.com/pt-br/).

-- The video in the gallery was taken from Youtube.

-- The audio in the Home was taken from [Bensound](https://www.bensound.com/)